"Here's the Smarter Oil Alternative I Recommend to Replace Those Other Oils in Your Kitchen"

 - MCFAs are sent directly to your liver, where they are immediately converted into energy rather than being stored as fat.

-Coconut oil has often been compared to carbohydrates in its ability to be "burned" for energy.
-However, since insulin is not involved in the process of digesting the MCFAs in coconut oil, you won't get those carb-related spikes in your blood sugar level.
+Organic coconut oil has often been compared to carbohydrates in its ability to be "burned" for energy.
+However, since insulin is not involved in the process of digesting the MCFAs in organic coconut oil, you won't get those carb-related spikes in your blood sugar level.
 This is especially good news for those of you concerned about maintaining blood sugar levels already in the normal range.

-Why You Must Be Choosy About Your Brand of Coconut Oil
+Why You Must Be Choosy About Your Brand of Organic Coconut Oil

 I made sure that it meets all these requirements, including: